bozsahin/thebench/README.md

 # TheBench
 This is a tool to study natural language structures by writing natural language grammars.
-It is for assessing and comparing grammars, for typology, and for fine-tuning them.
+It is for assessing and comparing grammars, for typology, and for fine-tuning grammars.

 It uses two command relations in a grammar, one on syntactic command, one on semantic command.
 The guide explains these command relations.